jacobswartzentruber/climbing_app/README.md

 # README for Climbing Application

-This is the Climbing application developed by Jacob Swartzentruber
+This is a climbing application developed by Jacob Swartzentruber